 A large collection of videos demonstrating operation of Altair computers is available through this YouTube playlist.

 Altair 8 inch Floppy Drive

-Two different Altair 8 inch floppy drives are shown in the three pictures to the right.
+Two different Altair 8 inch floppy drives are shown in the first three pictures to the right.
 The top drive is

 the last version of the drive produced.
 According to ex-MITS employees, this version was cancelled by